-I’ve been waiting for the Redme Note 8 Pro Smartphone (Xiaomi – Global version) for quite a while now, ever since Banggood sent off a Bakeey cover for the Redmi Note 8 Pro phone when all I had at the time was the original Note 8 (there IS a difference – both great phones at the price but this one starts to make my Pocophone F1 look dated) and I realised I just HAD to have this improved phone which was released in September 2019 and which at the time of writing features a customised Android 9.
+This updated blog entry is about the Redme Note 8 Pro Smartphone (Xiaomi – Global version).
+Ever since Banggood sent off a Bakeey cover for the Redmi Note 8 Pro phone when all I had at the time was the original Note 8 (there IS a difference – both great phones at the price but this one starts to make my Pocophone F1 look dated) and I realised I just HAD to have this improved phone which was released in September 2019 and which at the time of writing features a customised Android 10 (as of May 2020).

 In the photo above I’ve shown the Note 8 Pro in the Bakeey case.
 Below I show the phone without any case so you can see the actual colour of my model.
 Available in a range of colours, the Xiaomi (pronounced something like a soft “SHOW ME”) Note 8 Pro sitting in front of me is the “grey” version (a description which fails to get across the beauty of the phone).
 Here’s a quick list of important features which I think are important, to start the ball rolling.
 If you want the full list I’ve provided links at the top but I will also go into some detail later on in this entry, no doubt adding as I go along.

 - 64MP ultra-high resolution camera (total 4 cameras including ultra-wide and macro lenses).

 - 6.53″FHD + dot drop display 1080×2340 px – Gorilla Glass 5, HDR